embSneakers/embSneakers/README.md

 Below, we attach additional clustering results for the _combined embedding_, which were excluded from the manuscript due to page limit.

 <img src="./source/combined_emb.jpg" style="width: 500px; height:auto;">
-(a) K-means clustering result of the sneaker embedding for the combined attribute.<br/>
+(a) K-means clustering result of the sneaker embedding for the combined attribute.

 <img src="./source/combined_samples.jpg" style="width: 500px; height:auto;">
 (b) Examples of sneaker products by cluster for the combined attribute.
 Figure 2.
 Centroids within clusters and their 15-nearest neighbors based on the combined embedding.